Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Mitigations

-\paragraph*{Parameter validation using signatures} \ifconference Model inconsistency can be mitigated by checking that all users have received the same parameters $\Theta^{(t)}$ in the current round $t \in \NN$ of FL.
-This can be achieved by adding an additional round of communication. \fi \iffull Another approach consists of checking that all users have received the same parameters $\Theta^{(t)}$ in the current round $t \in \NN$ of FL.
-This can be achieved by adding an additional round of communication. \fi For example, each $u_i \in \cUsers^{(t)}$ sends the parameters $\Theta^{(t)}_i$ (sent by $S$) to all other users.
+\paragraph*{Parameter validation using signatures} Another approach consists of checking that all users have received the same parameters $\Theta^{(t)}$ in the current round $t \in \NN$ of FL.
+For example, each $u_i \in \cUsers^{(t)}$ sends the parameters $\Theta^{(t)}_i$ (or its hash) sent by $S$ to all other users.
 Then, each $u_i \in \cUsers^{(t)}$ checks that

 If the check fails, the user aborts.
-It is easy to see that this strategy does not allow $S$ to execute a model inconsistency attack vector (note that it can still send a malicious parameters $\widetilde{\Theta}$ to all).
+It is easy to see that this strategy does not allow $S$ to execute model inconsistency attacks (note that it can still send a malicious parameters $\widetilde{\Theta}$ to all).
 Unfortunately, in the standard communication topology of FL (see~\Cref{sec:threat-model}), users do not have a direct communication channel.
 Each message needs to go through the server that, in turn, will forward the message to the intended receiver.
 Hence, a malicious server can perform a man-in-the-middle attack and substitute each $\Theta^{(t)}_i$ sent by $u_i$ with an arbitrary honest-looking parameters $\Theta$.
 If we want to preserve the communication topology of FL, digital signatures must be involved.
 For example, assuming that each $u_i$ holds a key pair $(sk_i,pk_i)$ then $u_i$ needs to $(i)$ sign its message before sending it to the server $S$ and, $(ii)$ verify the signature (using the public key $pk_j$ of the signee) of each message received.
 If the security of the signature holds, then the server can not change the messages of users.
 As a consequence, users are guaranteed that the message is honest, and they can perform the check defined in~\Cref{eq:check}.
 We stress that this approach works under the assumption that users $\cUsers$ can trust and know (in advance) the public keys of all other users (e.g., there is a trusted certification authority).
-Note that this assumption is at the root of the SA protocol of Bonawitz et al.~\cite{bonawitz2017practical}.
+Note that this assumption is at the root of the SA protocols of Bonawitz et al.~\cite{bonawitz2017practical} and Bell et al.~\cite{bell2020secure}.